InBetweenNames/inbetweennames.net/content/privacypolicy.md

 rough geographic region they're being visited from.

 I'll never share this information with any other entity.
 The data is entirely under my exclusive control for the purposes outlined above.
-No organizations will receive this information.
+No other organizations or entities will ever receive this information.
+The information is not for sale, for rent, trade, etc.

 **This site respects the Do Not Track (DNT) setting in your browser.
 If you are using a form of adblock that also blocks analytics, e.g. [UBlock Origin](https://en.wikipedia.org/wiki/UBlock_Origin),  you also won't be tracked.**